Economics (ECON) 476

-Area of Study: Social Science.
-ECON 476 can be used as Applied Studies (Business and Administrative Studies) by credential students only.
+Applied Studies (Business and Administrative Studies) or Social Science.
+ECON 476 can be used to fulfill the Applied Studies (Business and Administrative Studies) area of study by credential students only.

 Welcome to Economics 476, a three–credit, senior–level course in economics at Athabasca University.
 This course, International Finance, which is relatively broad in scope, should provide you with a firm grasp of the topical issues in the world of international finance.
 The course is divided into nine units, with each unit serving a distinct purpose, and covering topics that range from balance of payments to economic policies to the International Monetary System.